gregdan3/sona-mute/README.md

 #### Reddit (subreddits other than /r/tokipona)

+While /u/Watchful1 has done an admirable job of scraping data from Reddit after the death of Reddit's API, they have understandably stopped short of capturing literally all the data on the platform.
+They only look at the top 40,000 subreddits, which means only [/r/tokipona](http://reddit.com/r/tokipona) is included.
+I would love to include [/r/mi_lon](https://www.reddit.com/r/mi_lon/), [/r/tokiponataso](https://www.reddit.com/r/tokiponataso/), and any others I can- but scraping this myself doesn't seem realistic.
+The API is gone, and the user API only lets you scroll through 1000 posts total.
+Unsure what to do about this.

 ### Better detection of bots (in Discord)

 In Discord, detecting bot messages is normally easy.
 Discord delivers a field that tells you whether the message is from a bot, and whether the message is from a webhook- and if the message is from a webhook, it is also considered to be from a bot.

 Here's the trouble: [PluralKit](https://pluralkit.me/) sends messages via webhooks, and so do many other tools such as those that copy Github notifications into Discord.

-Currently, I count all user messages and all webhook messages so that I don't miss pluralkit messages, but this means
+Currently, I count all user messages and all webhook messages so that I don't miss PluralKit messages, but this means I count messages which are from webhooks other than PluralKit.
+These webhooks are overwhelmingly automated messages, and a few of them have been intently adjusted to emit messages in Toki Pona, so suddenly those are included despite being effectively bot messages.
+Oops!

 I'd like to take all my webhook message IDs and ask the PluralKit API if they're from PluralKit.
+I just haven't done so yet.
+I'd also like to store that information independently of the EdgeDB database, so that I can archive it separately from the backed up database blob.
+Put another way, it should be possible to construct my entire database from scratch if you have all my same data.

 ### Weekly (or 4-weekly) resolution instead of monthly